Russell-Waterhouse/blog/content/post/one_language_challenge.md

 ### 1. It's Simple

-After all the language exploration I've done, I've come to admire that about C. It means I can work in C on the weekends and not forget how to write Ruby code during the week.
+After all the language exploration I've done, I've come to admire the simplicity C. It means I can work in C on the weekends and not forget how to write Ruby code during the week.
+It also means that two programmers solving the same problem in C will probably use the same tools and language features.
+I can't say that about C++ or Rust.

 It also means that I can look at someone else's C code and see what they're doing with very little other context.
 I can't do that with C++ or Rust.